 For matters of policy and procedure, please see the degree requirements listed in the Bulletin of Information.

-The formatting checklist, guides, and template resources for both LaTeX and MS Word are available through the Graduate School’s Box account (see below).
+The formatting example file, guide, checklist, and MS Word template resources are available through the Graduate School’s Box account (see below).
 You may need to activate your Box account before you can access these files.

-[If you do not see the embedded window above, you may click this link to access the Formatting Resources directory on Box.]
+[If you are unable to use the embedded window above, click this link to access the Formatting Resources directory on Box.]

 ProQuest/UMI offers additional details regarding the preparation of PDF files, copyright registration, and publishing embargoes on their submission information page.
 (At Notre Dame, we submit the files and paperwork to ProQuest for you, but their guides are still very helpful.)

 The Graduate School does not accept personal copies of dissertations or theses for binding.
 Please refer to the PDF Personal Copies: Using Library Bindings as a Guide for information contacting an independent bindery.